solo-io/gloo/docs/content/guides/traffic_management/configuration_validation/invalid_route_replacement.md

 The route will return the status code and body defined in the Settings:

 ```
-Gloo Gateway has invalid configuration.
+Gloo Edge has invalid configuration.
 Administrators should run `glooctl check` to find and fix config errors.
 ```

 Great!
 We've just seen the benefits of enabling route replacement on our virtual services.

 Note that, when using route replacement, deleting an Upstream/Service object which has active routes pointing to it will cause those routes to fail.
 When enabling route replacement, be certain that this behavior is preferable to the default (halting configuration updates to the proxy).

-We appreciate questions and feedback on Gloo validation or any other feature on [the solo.io slack channel](https://slack.solo.io/) as well as our [GitHub issues page](https://github.com/solo-io/gloo).
+We appreciate questions and feedback on Gloo Edge validation or any other feature on [the solo.io slack channel](https://slack.solo.io/) as well as our [GitHub issues page](https://github.com/solo-io/gloo).